motlaghi1/Messenger_app/Use_Case_Description/login_use_case.markdown

 4. The user clicks the "Login" button.

-5. The system validates the username
+5. The system validates the username.

 6. The system logs the user in.

+7. The system retrieves the user's message information.

-7. The system redirects the user to their message dashboard
+7. The system redirects the user to their message dashboard.

 ### Alternative Flows:

 4a.
-The inputted username is not registered in the system
+The inputted username is not registered in the system.

-1. The system is not able to retrieve any data for the inputted username
+1. The system creates a new database entry for the inputted username.

-2. The system outputs an error: "User not found."

-3. The use case resumes at step 3.
+2. The use case resumes at step 6.

-2a.
-The user has not created a user account.

-1. User clicks on the "Create Account" button.

-2. The system redirects the user to the account creation form.

-3. The user inputs a new username.

-4. The user clicks the "Create" button.

-5. The system validates inputted username and checks against database for collisions.

-6. The system saves new username.

-7. The system redirects user to login page.

-8. Resume use case at step 2.

 ### Postconditions: